 The most comfortable way to travel by Bus, however, would be to find one from Delhi to Shimla and then Shimla to Peo.
 There are numerous Volvos/Scania buses available between Delhi/Chandigarh and Shimla.
 Fare is about Rs.
 1000 per person for Delhi to Shimla by a Volvo and Rs.
 800 for an AC Bus.

-Bus fare from Shimla to Reckong Peo is Rs.
+The bus fare from Shimla to Reckong Peo is Rs.
 500 per person.
 You can even book your ticket online for this.
-There is one bus that leaves at 9 AM and another one at 9.30 AM.
+There is one bus from Shimla to Reckong Peo that leaves at 9 AM and another one at 9.30 AM.

-You can book HRTC buses online at https://www.hrtchp.com
+You can book HRTC buses online at the HRTC Online portal.

 What to see in Kalpa

-There is not much to see in Kalpa really.
-It is not a major town with a long list of must visit places.
-What is does offer in plenty however is peace and tranquility.
-Come to Kalpa if you want to spend some time away from the crowd and city life.
-The view of Kinner Kailash peaks remains to be the primary attraction of Kalpa.
+With that being said, there are a few places in Kalpa that are worthy of note.
+The view of Kinner Kailash peaks remains to be the primary attraction.
 The town is also famous for its Apple orchards.
 Apple farming is a major part of the livelihood of people here.
 Taking a walk through the town and its apple orchards is a very pleasant experience.